 and is driven by a cog wheel unit on the camshaft.

-means that only short hose connections are needed.
+– means that only short hose connections are

-tidy.
-An oil-water heat exchanger next to the easily
+and tidy.
+An oil-water heat exchanger next to the

-accessible oil filter ensures that the engine warms
+easily accessible oil filter ensures that the engine

-up particularly quickly after a cold start.
-In addition,
+warms up particularly quickly after a cold start.

-the heat exchange also limits the engine oil temperatures.
+In addition, the heat exchange also limits the engine

 Rear wheel drive via robust O-ring chain

 often used on unmade roads, they need a secondary

 drive that is not sensitive to dirt.
 Both GS models